-One of Rita’s favorite dupes was my Uncle Tony because he managed my dad’s money.
-Back in the 60’s and 70’s, you could charge things without a credit card if you, or someone with the same last name, were a regular customer.
-She took full advantage of this perk in the children’s department at Saks Fifth Avenue.
+One of Rita’s favorite dupes was my Uncle Tony because he managed my dad’s (her former husband) money.
+Back in the 60’s and 70’s, you could charge things at certain department stores without a credit card if you, or someone with the same family name, were a regular customer.
+She took full advantage of this perk in the children’s clothing department of Saks Fifth Avenue.

-The list of my mom’s petty crimes is long.
+The list of my mom’s petty crimes is impressive.
 These days my aunts and I laugh about her escapades because they were so outrageous.
 Now, I like to think she was a wacky Robin Hood and not a petty thief because she gave things away as easily as she took them, and she always championed the underdog.
 Two of her brothers and one of her sisters lived with us when they were struggling teenagers.
 This is significant because she was a single mother in her twenties, always strapped for cash.